 - The materials guide teachers to support mathematical language so students have the opportunity to hear, refine, and use math language.
 Talk the Talk requires students to work collaboratively to solve a problem.
 Through discussion, students use mathematical language and refine their own understanding of the language.
 The Facilitation Notes include questions for the teacher to ask to support the students in their learning.
-Module 1, Topic 1, Lesson 4 includes the "Probing Question," "Explain the difference between the phrases the largest number of unshaded parts and the largest portion of unshaded parts."
-The Lesson Facilitation Notes include "look fors," such as vocabulary, misconceptions, and "Questions to Support Discourse." - Stamp the Learning includes embedded guidance for the teacher to support the application of appropriate mathematical language.
-For example, Module 2, Topic 3, Lesson 2 states, "The paragraph provides an opportunity for explicit instruction.
-Interact with this information as a class and encourage students to restate or explain the information in their own words." - Differentiation Strategies include embedded guidance for the teacher addressing scaffolding, supporting student development, and the use of academic mathematical vocabulary in context.
-For example, one differentiation strategy suggests that students create a Venn diagram to display relationships among all the terms introduced throughout a certain topic. - The material includes teacher support for discussing and assessing the application of appropriate vocabulary, syntax, and discourse in the "Performance Tasks."
-For example, in Performance Task 2, students look for "Representing percents as decimals and fractions, and representing fractions as decimals and percents.
-Using correct formulas and/or proportions to solve for an unknown quantity.
-Incorporating new information to determine the effect on the part(s), percent(s), and whole." - The Performance Tasks also guide teachers to support the application of appropriate mathematical language, including vocabulary, syntax, and discourse.
+Module 1, Topic 1, Lesson 3 includes the "Gathering Question," "Use the definition of a circle to explain why the play area is a circle."
+The Lesson Facilitation Notes include "look fors" such as vocabulary, misconceptions, and "Questions to Support Discourse." - Stamp the Learning includes embedded guidance for the teacher to support the application of appropriate mathematical language.
+For example, Module 4, Topic 3, Lesson 3 states, "The paragraph provides an opportunity for explicit instruction.
+Interact with this information as a class and encourage students to restate or explain the information in their own words." - "Differentiation Strategies" and "EB Student Tips" include embedded guidance for the teacher addressing scaffolding and supporting student development and use of academic mathematical vocabulary in context.
+For example, one EB Student Tip suggests that students create a Venn diagram to display relationships among all the terms introduced throughout a certain topic. - The material includes teacher support for discussing and assessing the application of appropriate vocabulary, syntax, and discourse in the "Performance Tasks."
+For example, in Performance Task 3, students look for "The use of the Problem-Solving Model Graphic Organizer to support thinking.
+Multiple solution strategies.
+Work that includes all components required by the rubric.
+Collaboration and communication with peers." - The Performance Tasks also guide teachers to support the application of appropriate mathematical language, including vocabulary, syntax, and discourse.
 If Performance Tasks are completed in collaborative groups, two days are suggested for completion: "On the first day, groups will complete the task.
 On the second day, groups will present the strategies they used to complete the task, and you will facilitate a collaborative discussion."
 The Performance Tasks also guide teachers to support student responses using exemplar responses to questions and tasks.
-Each task includes Facilitation Notes that contain student look fors, Questions to Support Discourse, Differentiation Strategies, "Challenge Opportunities," and
+Each task includes Facilitation Notes that contain student look fors, Questions to Support Discourse, Differentiation Strategies, "Challenge Opportunities," and "Common Misconceptions."

-"Common Misconceptions."
 The task also includes a rubric for consistent scoring and an exemplar answer.